Northwestern High School (West Salem, Ohio)

 Northwestern High School is a public high school in West Salem, Ohio.
 It is the only high school in the Northwestern Local Schools district, which is located in north-west Wayne County, Ohio.
 Their nickname is the Huskies.

 History

 Northwestern was created in 1951 from a merger of the school districts in Chester Township, Congress, and West Salem.
 The school name came from the district's northwestern location within Wayne County.
-Chester basketball coach Roy Bates chose the school colors of blue and gray, which were a combination of the basketball uniforms of Chester, which were blue, and Congress, which were gray.
-Bates would also become the first basketball coach at Northwestern.
-Bates chose the nickname of "Huskies".

 Athletics

 Northwestern is one of eight high schools that compete in the Wayne County Athletic League.